The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 • Leave yourself with enough room in your profit margin for unforeseen expenses.

-While calculating your subscription box price can be time-consuming, it’s worth getting it right to make sure you’re set up for success.
+While calculating your subscription pricing can be time-consuming, it’s worth getting it right to make sure you’re set up for success.

 Set your budgets, track your fixed monthly costs and surprise expenses, and watch your revenue grow.
 With the help of an all-in-one subscription platform like Subbly, it’s even easier to do this.
 Get a two-week free trial of Subbly to see the difference for yourself!